Alando Soakai

-Alando Soakai (born 11 May 1983 in West Auckland) is a former professional rugby union player from New Zealand best known for his time with the Highlanders in Super Rugby and Otago in the ITM Cup, and as captain of Otago in their 2009 and 2010 campaigns.
+Alando Soakai (born 11 May 1983 in West Auckland) is a former professional rugby union player from New Zealand.
+He is currently the head coach of the Wellington Lions in the National Provincial Championship.
+He is best known for his time with the Highlanders in Super Rugby and Otago in the ITM Cup, and as captain of Otago in their 2009 and 2010 campaigns.
 He currently serves on the coaching staff of the Kubota Spears in the Japan Rugby League One, the club where he finished his playing career.

 Coaching career

 Japan

 Soakai closed out his career with the Tokyo-based Kubota Spears in 2015-16 season as a player-coach.
 Following his retirement, Soakai transition into full time coaching.
 2022 Soakai went onto coach the Japan National Development Squad which successfully beat Uruguay in a test match.

 Playing career

 Provincial Rugby

 Soakai was educated at Auckland Grammar School.
 Soakai shifted south to Dunedin in 2002 to attend the University of Otago, eventually signing to play provincial rugby for Otago.

 After spending the 2004 season on loan with Southland, Soakai made his debut for Otago in 2005 and by the 2006 Air New Zealand Cup was a regular starter for the squad.
 In ensuing seasons, he developed into one of Otago's most reliable players, and was selected team captain for the 2009 Air New Zealand Cup.

 In the 2010 ITM Cup, Soakai made his 50th appearance for Otago and set a personal best with 3 tries over the course of the season, but endured a difficult season as captain as the team had a disastrous year to finish dead last in the competition.

 He played over fifty games in club rugby for Kaikorai Demons in the local Dunedin competition.